 Preparation

-1. In the KitchenAid bowl we put the three egg whites and start beating at number 6.
-That is, at a somewhat high speed.
-When the egg whites are already opaque, we begin to add sugar little by little.
+- In the KitchenAid bowl, add the three egg whites and start mixing on speed 6.
+That is, at a fairly high speed.
+When the egg whites are opaque, start adding sugar little by little.

-2. The process of adding the sugar will last about ten minutes, while we increase the speed to 8.
+- The process of adding the sugar will take about ten minutes, while we increase the speed to 8.

-3. During this shake phase in which the sugar is incorporated is when the cornstarch, lemon and vinegar are added.
-All this contributes to our meringue being hard enough.
+- During this mixing phase, when the sugar is being added, the cornstarch, lemon and vinegar are added.
+All of this contributes to making our meringue sufficiently hard.

-6. With the help of a pastry bag or a spatula , place the meringue in circles and in at least two layers so that we create a kind of deep meringue container.
+- Using a pastry bag or a spatula, place the meringue in circles and in at least two layers so that you create a kind of deep meringue container.

-7. We put the meringue in the oven and leave it between an hour and a half or two hours.
-The fact is that the meringue has to be made on the outside and not so much on the inside.
+- We put the meringue in the oven and leave it for between an hour and a half or two hours.
+The thing is that the meringue has to be cooked on the outside and not so much on the inside.

-9. We assemble the cream cheese with the sugar at speed 8 and when it is frothy we add the cream and continue to assemble until it is firm.
+- Beat the cream cheese with the sugar at speed 8 and when it is foamy, add the cream and continue beating until firm.

-11. More pomegranates can be offered in bowls on the table so that everyone can help themselves to the amount of fruit they want.
+- More pomegranates can be offered in bowls on the table so that everyone can serve themselves as much fruit as they wish.

-This tart also goes very well with strawberries and red berries.
-And if we want its appearance to be silkier, we will use caster sugar or icing sugar instead of normal sugar.
-In return, we won't have those syrup grooves that mark the grains when they dissolve and that, for me, make beautiful shapes.
+This cake also goes very well with strawberries and red berries.
+And if we want it to look silkier, we can use icing sugar instead of normal sugar.
+In exchange, we won't have those syrupy streaks that mark the grains when they dissolve and that, for me, make pretty shapes.

 Beatrice.